Deuteronomy 16

 Deuteronomy is Moses' farewell address to Israel before they enter the land.
 He rehearses the law - not to add to it, but to imprint it on hearts.
 Here, in chapter 16, he restates the three pilgrimage feasts: Passover, Weeks, and Tabernacles.
 Not as optional religious observances, but as the rhythm through which a covenant people remember who saved them, who sustains them, and who will gather them at last.

 Each feast is laced with a command to remember, to rejoice, to include the vulnerable, to gather at the chosen place.
 And threading through all three runs a quiet revolutionary principle: justice.
 A people who celebrate God's deliverance must themselves be just.
 A people who eat unleavened bread must never be crooked.
-The feasts are not escape from the world; they are the training ground for how to live in it.
+The feasts are the training ground for how to live in the world.

 This is covenant theology in its purest form: God's people keep time with Him, live by His calendar, and in doing so, become increasingly His.